Student Accessibility Services

 It is essential that students with disabilities self-identify and submit written requests for accommodations, academic adjustments, and/or auxiliary aids within a timely manner.
 Whenever possible, this request should be made prior to the start of the semester.
 Students requesting accommodations, academic adjustments, and/or auxiliary aids must follow these procedures:

-• Must have a documented disability and must self-identify to the DRC.
+- Must have a documented disability and must self-identify to the Student Accessibility Services.

-• The student may be asked to provide appropriate third-party documentation which helps to establish the presence of a disability.
-Should documentation not be available, it is the student’s responsibility to obtain this at his/her own expense and provide it to the DRC.
+- The student may be asked to provide appropriate third-party documentation which helps to establish the presence of a disability.
+Should documentation not be available, it is the student’s responsibility to obtain this at his/her own expense and provide it to the Student Accessibility Services.

-• Complete the online application by clicking here or by visiting MyCEI Apps, then clicking the Disability Resource Center App
+- Complete the online application by clicking here or by visiting MyCEI Apps, then clicking the Student Accessibility Services App

-• The DRC and the student will discuss the request for reasonable accommodations, academic adjustments, and/or auxiliary aids.
+- The Student Accessibility Services and the student will discuss the request for reasonable accommodations, academic adjustments, and/or auxiliary aids.

-• The DRC will review the intake notes and third-party documentation to determine the appropriateness of the accommodations requested.
+- The Student Accessibility Services will review the intake notes and third-party documentation to determine the appropriateness of the accommodations requested.

-• The DRC will inform the student of the resulting decision.
+- The Student Accessibility Services will inform the student of the resulting decision.

-• For approved accommodations, academic adjustments, and/or auxiliary aids, the DRC will provide a letter of accommodation for each of the student’s instructors.
+- For approved accommodations, academic adjustments, and/or auxiliary aids, the Student Accessibility Services will provide a letter of accommodation for each of the student’s instructors.
 It is the student’s responsibility to deliver the letter to the instructor(s) and discuss with them the implementation of accommodations.

-• Requests for accommodations, academic adjustments, and/ or auxiliary aids must be made to the DRC EACH semester of enrollment.
+- Requests for accommodations, academic adjustments, and/ or auxiliary aids must be made to the Student Accessibility Services EACH semester of enrollment.

-• The DRC will update the accommodation letter and again provide a copy for each of the student’s instructors.
+- The Student Accessibility Services will update the accommodation letter and again provide a copy for each of the student’s instructors.

-• Should the student disagree with the decision of the DRC, the student must, within ten (10) working days, submit a written appeal to the Dean of Student Affairs, as outlined in the Grievance Procedure.
+- Should the student disagree with the decision of the Student Accessibility Services, the student must, within ten (10) working days, submit a written appeal to the Dean of Student Affairs, as outlined in the Grievance Procedure.

 Reasonable accommodations are determined on an individual basis.
 No student has a right to any particular accommodation except those needed to properly address the disability and its barriers.